jweygandt/ofd-wearos-digital-watchface/README.md

 icon and it will toggle play/pause.
 With visibility enabled, when the watch face becomes visible play pauses, and when not visible play resumes.
 Allowing you to run spotify the app, and use buttons to bring up watch face, and (customised) double press to go to last app.
 Pause/resume by the button push.
-I should note it needs the phone app installed on the phone, and it need to be started, but not necessarlly visible (actually that is a big hack right now as well).
 BE SURE TO DISABLE THE SOS MODE on the triple button press.
 The effort to get to the button with ski clothes on may not bring the watch out of ambient, so you must do a button press to achieve that.
 This means the resume music will be "press-pause-double-press", which sometimes is a triple press.
+This feature requires the phone app to be installed, and it installs a ListenerService

 # Virtual Complications